edhamma/cfitness/cfitness.rst

 daily hours of formal practice spike upward.
 It is not unusual for someone in the throws of the A&P to sit for several hours a day.
-For a few days around the attainment of the fourth insight knowledge, all is right with the universe.The secular yogi feels enlightened, the religious yogi feels touched by God, and both expect to live out the rest of their lives at the crest of this infinite wave.
+For a few days around the attainment of the fourth insight knowledge, all is right with the universe.
+The secular yogi feels enlightened, the religious yogi feels touched by God, and both expect to live out the rest of their lives at the crest of this infinite wave.